changh95/Study-Resources-Review/README.md

 1. "Python for Data Analysis - Data Wrangling with Pandas, NumPy and IPython" by William McKinney ([O'Reily Website](http://shop.oreilly.com/product/0636920023784.do)) :star::star::star::star:

+> A good book to learn NumPy, Pandas, Jupyter Notebook (IPython), matplotlib.
+If you prefer books over online MOOCS, then I say this is the one to go for.

 <details><summary>Expand</summary>
 <p>